Experience Halloween in the Hudson Valley:

 Show off your best Halloween Costumes and the many local Trunk or Treat events.
 If this is your first time hearing about these Trunk or Treat events, its where you open the trunk of your car, add Halloween decorations and hand out candy to children dressed in their best costumes.
 While this is a fun and safe way to go trick or treating, this eliminates the need to venture out Halloween night.

 Many local towns also host a Halloween parade to have the local children and family members enjoy the season.
+So put on your favorite costume and make this year’s Halloween in the Hudson Valley the best one yet!

 3. Take a Tour of Haunted Locations